StrateimTech/Cezium/README.md

 ## Pros
 - In theory Cezium should be undetectable due to it being completely external and isolated on a separate computer
-- Nothing is running on the main Host PC making it easily hideable from screensharing server admins or streamers
+- Nothing is running on the main Host PC making it easily hide able from screensharing server admins or streamers

 ## Installation
 TBD...